+mcdowellpharm@bellsouth.net

-mcdowellpharm@bellsouth.net WHEN IT COMES TO YOUR MEDICINE.
+WHEN IT COMES TO YOUR MEDICINE,

-put your trust in the fast, friendly, and experienced staff at McDowell Professional Pharmacy.
-With many years of combined experience, pharmacists Steve and Alicia Dawson, welcome the opportunity to serve you and your entire family.
+ut your trust in the fast, friendly, and experienced staff at McDowell Professional Pharmacy.

+With many years of combined experience, pharmacists Steve and Alcia Dawson, welcome the opportunity to serve you and your entire family.

-Student of the Month Allen Central High School named their first Students of the Month in October.
-Each teacher nominated a student from their classes and students were honored with a certificate and got to make their own ice cream sundaes.
+Student of the Month

+Allen Central High School named their first Students of the Month in October.
+Each teacher nominated a student from their classes and students were honored with a certificate and got to make their own ice cream sundage.
+Faculty and staff helped classes and students were honored with a certificate and got to make their own ice cream sundaes.
 Faculty and staff helped serve the treats.

-Group Picture Names:

-Seated-Tyler Salyers, Ashley Allen, Shayla Shepherd, Kristen Taylor, Robert Stacy 2nd Row-Brandi Jacobs, Sarah Kinney, Clyde Hamilton, Daniel Parsons, Brooke Risner 3rd Row-Alexis Parsons, Alex Hartgrove, Julie Halbert

-Not pictured: Aaron Keathley, Kellen Watson, Kelly Reynolds, Logan Wright, Jezreel Eaton, Dora Riley, Lauren Mullins, Dallas Allen, Morgan Wright, Kayla Hicks, Samantha Pack, Travis Mullins Happy to Serve-pictured are English IV Teacher, Sandy Warrens and FRSYC Coordinator, Sharon Collins
+Group Picture Names: Group Picture Names: Seated-Tyler Salyers, Ashley Allen, Shayla Shepherd, Kristen Taylor, Robert Stacy 2nd Row-Brandl Jacobs, Sarah Kinney, Clyde Hamilton, Daniel Persons, Brooke Risner 3rd Row-Blexis Parsons, Alex Hargrove, Julie Halbert Not pictured: Aaron Keathley, Kellen Watson, Kelly Reynolds, Logan Wright, Jezreel Eaton, Dora Riley, Lauren Mullins, Dallas Allen, Morgan Wright, Kayla Hicks, Samantha Pack, Travis Mullins Happy to Serve-pictured are English IV Teacher, Sandy Warrens and FRSYC Coordinator, Sharon Collins

-Department of Fish and Wildlife Jack Lee, from the Department of Fish and Wildlife, visited with Mr. Anthony Moore's biology classes at ACHS to discuss many of the myths of wildlife.
+Department of Fish and Wildlife

+Jack Lee, from the Department of Fish and Wildlife, visited with Mr. Anthony Moore's biolo-gy classes at ACHS to discuss many of the myths of wildlife.
 The students were intrigued and learned a great deal of the mysteries of the mountains.